Explore the Levels of Change Management

 5. Provide Support

-Support is critical when people managers take on their new "leader of change" role with their teams.
-Some tasks and responsibilities that come with the role are difficult and unfamiliar, and they need outlets and support.
+Support is critical when people managers take on their new "leader of change" role.
+Some tasks and responsibilities are difficult and unfamiliar, and they need outlets for guidance.

 New call-to-action